Yorick-06/SimpleResources/README.md

 ```
 List<Item> loadedSpecialItems = specialItems.getValue();
 ```
-But it can also be used to force a reload of the config.
+This config gets loaded once on game launch and every time it is forced to reload either by using the /reloadSimpleResources or /reloadSimpleServerResources based on the environment.
+The ```reload()``` method can also be used to force a reload of the config.
 Reloading requires a ```Consumer<Exception>``` which gets invoked when an exception is thrown during the reload.
 ```
 Consumer<Exception> errorHandler = exception -> System.out.println("Error while reloading special items " + exception.getMessage());
 specialItems.reload(errorHandler);
 ```
-This config gets loaded once on game launch and every time it is forced to reload either by using the ```reload()``` method or by using the /reloadSimpleResources or /reloadSimpleServerResources based on the environment.

 ## Creating a resource tree config
-A file tree config works similarly to a data pack or resource pack resource - it goes through the specified directory and all its subdirectories and tries to load every file it finds.
+A resource tree config works similarly to a data pack or resource pack resource - it goes through the specified directory and all its subdirectories and tries to load every file it finds.
 The main reason to use this instead of a data pack or resource pack resource is that it gets loaded immediately after getting created, which is much earlier in the loading process than a data pack or a resource pack.
 This allows the values from those files to impact things such as registries.